UltraMessaging/UM_Wiki/wiki/process.md

 ## Git Command-Line Tool

+It is beyond the scope of this article to give a detailed tutorial on git.

 * Download and install the [git command-line tool](https://git-scm.com/downloads).
 * You'll need to associate it with your GitHub account that is a member of the ["UM Engineers" team](https://github.com/orgs/UltraMessaging/teams/um-engineers).